- 3/4 cup extra-virgin olive oil, plus more for sauteing

 Combine the water, white wine, 1/2 cup chicken stock, the 1/2 chopped onion, and 1 teaspoon salt in a large saucepan.
 Bring to a simmer and add the asparagus.
 Cook for 1 minute and then add the kale.
 Add 2 tablespoons of butter, stir to combine, and continue cooking until the asparagus is tender.
 Remove from the heat and keep warm.

 Return the skillet to medium heat.
 Add the remaining 1/2 cup chicken stock and red wine.
 Scrape up the browned bits off the bottom of the pan with a wooden spoon and simmer until the mixture is reduced to a glaze, about 4 minutes.
-Add the remaining butter and swirl to thicken.
+Add the remaining 4 tablespoons of butter and swirl to thicken.
 Taste and season with salt and pepper if necessary.

 To serve, carve the rack into individual chops and serve 2 lamb chops per person.
 Drizzle the lamb with the sauce and serve the asparagus and kale on the side.